 Breakfast.
 After breakfast, we’ll start exploring the capital of Bosnia & Herzegovina and one of Europe’s most historically rich cities.

 We’ll start from the picturesque Turkish Bazaar (Bascarsija), an old trading place with artisan workshops.
 We’ll check many examples of splendid Ottoman architecture around the city center.
 The city is truly a “living history museum” where mosques built by the Ottomans sit alongside buildings created by the Austro-Hungarians and the Orthodox Churches.
-We’ll see the Gazi Husrev-bey Mosque, the most prominent Islamic structure in the country, one of the world’s finest examples of Ottoman architecture.
-We will also check the Sebilj Fountain, one of Sarajevo’s Old Town’s most famous landmarks, The City Hall, and the famous “Spite House”.
+We’ll visit the Gazi Husrev-bey Mosque, the most prominent Islamic structure in the country and one of the world’s finest examples of Ottoman architecture.
+We will also visit the Sebilj Fountain, one of Sarajevo’s most famous landmarks in Old Town, City Hall, and the “Spite House”.

 We’ll drive past the now-neglected stadium from the 1984 Winter Olympic Games and the Gavrilo Princip Museum.
-On our walk, look for the poignant Sarajevo Roses, flower-shaped memorials in the pavement filled with red cement, one of the few reminders left of the war.
+On our walk, look for the Sarajevo Roses, flower-shaped memorials in the pavement made of red cement, one of the few reminders of the war.

 After the sightseeing tour, take some time to walk around the Miljacka River, have lunch, or have a traditional Bosnian coffee.

-In the afternoon, the tour will head back to Belgrade (around 5 hours of driving).
+In the afternoon, the tour will return to Belgrade (approximately 5 hours of driving).
 After a few stops, we’ll arrive in Belgrade in the afternoon/early evening.
 Check-in and free time.

 Overnight: Belgrade